Screens¶

 <lv_label text="Click or Long press me"/>

-<!-- Load an already created screen that has the name "first".
+<!-- Load an already created screen named "first".

 Note that here the name of the instance is used,